Rhoda Erdmann

 Rhoda Erdmann (5 December 1870 – 23 August 1935) was a German cell biologist.
-Working in the early 1900s, Erdmann was a pioneer of cellular biology and one of few women in her field.
+Working in the early 1900s, Erdmann was a pioneer of cellular biology and one of few women in her field at the time.
 Erdmann's work centered around the reproduction of protozoa, with a particular interest in tissue culture and in vitro cellular reproduction.
-Her work as a protozoologist earned her a position at Yale University as a lecturer at the graduate school, though her time in America was cut short by anti-German sentiment surrounding World War I. After a forcible incarceration and then deportation in 1919, Erdmann took a research position at the Institute for Cancer Research at the Charité Hospital of the Friedrich‐Wilhelms University of Berlin.
+Her work as a protozoologist earned her a graduate student lecturing position at Yale University, though her time in America was cut short by anti-German sentiment surrounding World War I. After a forcible incarceration and then deportation in 1919, Erdmann took a research position at the Institute for Cancer Research at the Charité Hospital of the Friedrich‐Wilhelms University of Berlin.
 There she instituted the first department for experimental cytology in Germany.
-She worked at the University for almost 10 years before receiving an official professorship in 1929.
-Her work was interrupted yet again with the rise of Nazism in 1933, when she was stripped of her professorship.
+She worked at the University for almost 10 years before receiving on official professorship in 1929.
+Her work was interrupted yet again with the rise of Nazism in 1933, when she was stripped of her professorship position.
 She died in Berlin in 1935.